KaranBalakumar/Imu-GNSS/README.md

     - This shows the best performance.
 It also would fix the failure points of the above experiment 3.

 # TODO
+1. Use Pre-integration and Graph Optimizaiton instead of Kalman filter.
+2. Use this code as a base for Lidar-Inertial-GNSS-Wheel Odometry using IESKF and a Graph Optimization counterpart to it.